zilliztech/phantoscope-bootcamp/EN_tutorials/create_application.md

 > This step starts the two Operators mentioned above and maps the ports 50010 and 50011 on which they provide services.
 >
-> docker ps: check if the above container started successfully.
+> `docker ps`: check if the above container started successfully.
 >
 > ```
 > $ docker ps